thorinside/dnb_seq/README.md

 make clean
 ```

-### Loading to Disting NT
+### Loading to disting NT

-1. Copy the compiled `plugins/dnb_seq.o` file to your Disting NT
+1. Copy the compiled `plugins/dnb_seq.o` file to `/programs/plug-ins` on the SD card
-2. Load the plugin through the Disting NT interface
+2. Load the plugin through the disting NT interface
 3. The plugin will appear as "DnB Seq" in the algorithm list

 ## User Interface